ggordan/react-theatre/README.md

 ## Required props

-- entries `React.PropTypes.arrayOf(React.PropTypes.element)` - The only required property is an array of React elements that you want to render.
+- **entries** `React.PropTypes.arrayOf(React.PropTypes.element)` - The only required property is an array of React elements that you want to render.
-- closeHandler `React.PropTypes.func` - The method to call when the user clicks on the close button.
+- **closeHandler** `React.PropTypes.func` - The function(currentItemIndex) to call when the user clicks on the close button.

 ## Optional props